What is the Umoja Black Scholars community?

-The Umoja Pan-African Scholars ARC is for students who are eligible to live in University Housing who identify as Black and part of the African diaspora.
-Umoja Scholars must be willing to enroll in the ARC courses, as well as participate in the university’s IMPACT (peer mentoring) program as either a mentor or mentee.
+The Umoja Black Scholars ARC is for University of Oregon students who identify as Black.
+Umoja Scholars must be willing to enroll in the ARC courses, as well as participate in the university’s Undergraduate Research Symposium held during spring term.
 Students can be of any undergraduate class.

 - Apply for University Housing and select the community you prefer in the "Community Preference" section.